Freedom of Speech (painting)

-Freedom of Speech is the first of the Four Freedoms oil paintings by Norman Rockwell, inspired by United States President Franklin D. Roosevelt's 1941 State of the Union address, known as Four Freedoms.
+Freedom of Speech is the first of the Four Freedoms, a series of oil paintings by Norman Rockwell, inspired by United States President Franklin D. Roosevelt's 1941 State of the Union address, known as Four Freedoms.
 The painting was published in the February 20, 1943, issue of The Saturday Evening Post with a matching essay by Booth Tarkington.
 Rockwell felt that this and Freedom of Worship were the most successful of the set.

 Background

 Freedom of Speech was the first of a series of four oil paintings, entitled Four Freedoms, by Norman Rockwell.
 The works were inspired by United States President Franklin D. Roosevelt in a State of the Union Address, known as Four Freedoms, delivered to the 77th United States Congress on January 6, 1941.
 Of the Four Freedoms, the only two described in the United States Constitution were freedom of speech and freedom of worship.

 The Four Freedoms' theme was eventually incorporated into the Atlantic Charter, as well as the charter of the United Nations.
 The series of paintings ran in The Saturday Evening Post, accompanied by essays from noted writers, on four consecutive weeks: Freedom of Speech (February 20), Freedom of Worship (February 27), Freedom from Want (March 6) and Freedom from Fear (March 13).

-Eventually, the series became widely distributed in poster form and became instrumental in the U. S. Government War Bond Drive.
+Eventually, the series became widely distributed in poster form and became instrumental in the U.S. Government War Bond Drive.
 People who purchased war bonds during the 1943–1944 Four Freedoms War Bond Show received a full-color set of reproductions of the Four Freedoms, as well as commemorative covers with Freedom of Speech to store the purchased bonds and war savings postage stamps.